YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 This is a corollary of the fact that data not at rest is not protected by YottaDB database encryption.

-In order to encrypt and decrypt databases, keys must exist in the address space / environment of YottaDB processes.
+In order to encrypt and decrypt databases, keys must exist in the address space/environment of YottaDB processes.
 Furthermore, with the reference implementation, processes also need to have access to the user's private key, and to get access to the private key, they need access to the passphrase of the user's GPG keyring.
 In order to pass encryption to child processes, the passphrase also exists in the process environment, even if obfuscated.
 This means that any process that can access the address space or environment of a YottaDB process accessing encrypted databases has access to the passphrases and keys.

 * If an application provides some or all users access to a shell prompt or a YottaDB direct mode prompt, or allows that user to specify arbitrary code that can be XECUTE'd, those users can find ways to view and capture keys and passphrases.
 Note that, if a key or passphrase can be captured, it can be misused - for example, a captured GPG keyring passphrase is captured, it can be used to change the passphrase.
 You must therefore ensure that your application does not provide such access to users who should not view keys and passphrases.